iRaunchy/console_json/README.md

 - with parameters: "path_to file" "node_name" "object_value"

-# File example is within resources in the project
+# File example is within test//resources in the project
+# JAR file is within src//resources